Legend-Master/AutoCooking/description.md

 [*]When you hold something on you mouse, it will pause the cooking, and I have no idea how to fix it since you can't do a rummage action when you have the activeitem (& It wouldn't start cooking when something is on you mouse)
 [/list]

-Special Thanks：秋一 for testing and suggesting those amazing ideas
+Special Thanks：秋一(Civi) for testing and suggesting those amazing ideas

 GitHub Repo: https://github.com/Legend-Master/AutoCooking